 This is one of the most common signs of hearing loss.
 You may believe yourself to be speaking both clearly and at a reasonable volume but your loved one still has trouble understanding you.
 This can be taxing for both you and your loved one but acts as a helpful sign to you that your loved one is experiencing hearing loss.

 If you answered “yes” to any of the questions above, your loved one may be experiencing hearing loss.
 These are just some of the many signs a person might be experiencing hearing loss.
-If you have noticed these signs in relation to a loved one in your life, it might be time for them to get a hearing test.
+If you have noticed these signs in relation to a loved one in your life, it might be time for them to get a hearing test from an audiologist.